DaggaRoosta/ts-mocha-api/README.md

 To call the API once it's running, feel free to use the Postman collection in the base of the repo.

-## Licence Information
+## License Information

-As this repo exists solely as a skills demonstration, no licence is required or asserted.
+As this repo exists solely as a skills demonstration, no license is required or asserted.
 Feel free to download and use as you wish for any non-remunerative purpose.

 ## Links